-- Guide navigation
+- Guide navigation.

 The webmasters also asked for any other web design advice regarding the usability and experience of the site.

-Over the course of two weekends (this was a part time project), I analysed the Icy Veins website with the two key concerns in mind and I wrote a report identifying the issues that I thought needed addressing as well as making recommendations that needed correcting.
+Over the course of two weekends (this was a part-time project), I analysed the Icy Veins website with the two key concerns in mind and I wrote a report identifying the issues that I thought needed addressing as well as making recommendations that needed correcting.

-The other recommendation was to display the menu in a + and – accordion arrangement (clicking the + symbol would expand a sub-heading, clicking – would collapse the sub-heading).
-This would save space because total height of the content menu can get quite big.
+The other recommendation was to display the menu in a + and – accordion arrangement (clicking the + symbol would expand a sub-heading, and clicking – would collapse the sub-heading).
+This would save space because the total height of the content menu can get quite big.

 The other web design advice I gave was mainly cosmetic.